foliant-docs/foliantcontrib.pandoc/README.md

 :   is the path to `pandoc` executable.
 By default, it's assumed to be in the `PATH`.

 `template`
-:   is the path to the TeX template to use when building pdf (see [“Templates”](http://pandoc.org/MANUAL.html#templates) in the Pandoc documentation).
+:   is the path to the TeX template to use when building pdf and tex (see [“Templates”](http://pandoc.org/MANUAL.html#templates) in the Pandoc documentation).

     > **Tip**
     >